Education & Certifications

 Research and analysis: quantitative and qualitative methods, SPSS, Qualtrics, synthesizing literature

-3D printing using an Orion Delta Desktop 3D printer, and 3D printing programs: Cura, Repetier Host
+3D printing using an Orion Delta Desktop 3D printer and the programs Cura and Repetier Host

 Museum specimen care, maintenance, organization, and documentation